FREQUENTLY ASKED QUESTIONS (FAQs)

 When are experimental results important for design studies?

 Building a device that demonstrates a theory is the essence of engineering.
 While this is often not practical for many design studies published in JMD, it is frequently a requirement for design innovation submissions or submissions detailing a device.
 In such cases, a “paper design study” without experimental data and testing to back it up is unlikely to be reviewed favorably.

 How long after my paper is approved by the editor for production do I receive the proofs?

 Proofs from Isabel.Castillo@cenveo.com are sent to the corresponding author 4-6 weeks after editor approval.

 What happens if my paper exceeds the page limits?

-ASME imposes a 9-page limit and mandatory page charges are assessed for longer papers.
+ASME imposes a 12-page limit for research papers and mandatory page charges are assessed for longer papers.
 If this limit is exceeded, authors should consult with the editors about shortening the paper.
-If accepted for publication, a page charge is assessed for each page over 9 typeset pages (approx. 9000 words including figures).
+If accepted for publication, a page charge is assessed for each page over 12 typeset pages (approx. 12,000 words including figures).
 An invoice will be sent when the paper is typeset.
-Upon request, the Editor of the journal may waive this charge on a case-by-case basis for up to twelve pages.
+Upon request, the Editor of the journal may waive this charge on a case-by-case basis for up to fifteen pages.

 May I submit a book or technology review?